fourstix/Elfos-print/README.md

 Examples
 ---------
 Here are some examples running printer commands on the Pico/Elf v2 Hardware with the Pico/Elf I2C I/O board.
-These examples were compiled with the [RcAsm 1802 Assmbler](https://github.com/rileym65/RcAsm).
-Documentation for RcAsm can be found at [Elf-Emulation.com/RcAsm](http://www.elf-emulation.com/rcasm.html).
+These examples were compiled with the [Asm/02 1802 Assmbler](https://github.com/rileym65/Asm-02) available on GitHub.

 <table class="table table-hover table-striped table-bordered">
   <tr align="center">